12 Unforgettable Things to do in Kauai, Hawaii (Detailed Guide)

 As the oldest island in the chain, this unique place has been shaped over time to produce tall, jagged mountains, superbly sculpted beaches, and an array of waterfalls, rivers and even a tropical canyon.

 Although it’s a little more off the beaten track compared to islands such as Oahu and Maui, there is no shortage of things to appreciate if you choose to visit Kauai.
-In this article, we’ll share 12 unforgettable things to do during your visit!
+From snorkeling vibrant reefs and relaxing on quiet beaches to hiking scenic trails and exploring the iconic Na Pali Coast, Kauai offers some of the best things to do in Hawaii for travelers who love nature and adventure.

 *This post may contain affiliate links.
 We may earn a small commission when you click on the links at no additional cost to you.
 Thank you!